Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/app-controls.md

 also receive results from the launched application through an application control reply.

-The main application control features are:
+The main application control features are described below:

 -   Requesting application launches